Biden extends Europe, Brazil travel restrictions, adds South Africa

 On Tuesday, new CDC rules take effect requiring all international air travelers aged 2 and older to present a negative coronavirus test taken within three calendar days of travel or proof of recovery from COVID-19 to enter the United States.

-The CDC will not, as it said on Jan.
-12, grant temporary waivers to airlines to exempt some travelers from countries with limited testing capacity.
+The CDC said on Jan.
+12 it would not grant temporary waivers to airlines to exempt some travelers from countries with limited testing capacity.
 Numerous U.S. airlines last week sought waivers.

+The State Department and CDC on Monday again urged U.S. citizens to “reconsider travel abroad, and postpone all non-essential travel.”

+The State Department said in a statement Americans could “have difficulty accessing a test. ...
+What plan do you have to ensure you can get a test that meets the requirement in order to come home on time?”

 Reporting by David Shepardson; Editing by Chris Reese and Richard Chang